DSR-relativistic spacetime picture and the phenomenology of Planck-scale-modified time dilation: Preliminaries on time dilation and dispersion relation

 While this is an intrinsically interesting Finsler-geometry result, we are here concerned with the conjecture formulated in Refs.~\cite{fins2,fins1} that the result could be applicable to the DSR scenario.
 That conjecture was based on the fact that some implementations of Finsler geometry are known to be DSR relativistic; however, we must stress that the specific implementation of Finsler geometry advocated in Refs.~\cite{fins2,fins1} is surely not DSR relativistic: as established in Refs.~\cite{mignemiFinslerNoDSR,gacGiuliaLiberati}, while the action based on the Finsler line element leads to a DSR-relativistic description of the particle kinematics, the Finsler line element itself is not invariant under DSR Lorentz transformations.
 Yet, Refs.~\cite{fins2, fins1} relied crucially on such non-invariant line element for deriving the time dilation, hence the Finsler prediction of type \eqref{GAC2} cannot be a DSR-relativistic result.
 This is where the most technical part of the investigations we are here reporting is relevant.
 The results on modified time dilation reported in Refs.~\cite{heuristic,fins2, fins1} motivated us to investigate time dilation in the LIV and DSR scenarios, and we quickly established that those results do not apply to the LIV and DSR scenarios.

-As we already observed, in the LIV scenario time dilation is automatically unmodified; therefore, our last task is to investigate time dilation in a DSR scenario with dispersion relation \eqref{GAC1}, and this is a rather technical challenge for which the previous DSR literature provides no insight.
-A large number of results has been obtained on DSR-relativistic frameworks, but the time dilation was never studied.
-This is essentially because, as we will see, both the finite boost transformations on coordinates and the full invariant spacetime metric were missing in the literature of DSR.
-The rest of this manuscript is devoted to fill this gap.
+As we already observed, in the LIV scenario time dilation is automatically unmodified; therefore, our last task is to investigate time dilation in a DSR scenario with dispersion relation \eqref{GAC1}.
+And for this task the literature provides only partial and/or indirect supporting material.
+Several alternative DSR scenarios have been considered, with or without upholding \eqref{GAC1} (see, {\it e.g.}, Refs~\cite{Jafari:2020, carmonaPRD2012}), and the focus of the analyses is typically oriented toward momentum-space features rather than spacetime observables.
+DSR-relativistic spacetime observables were studied in Refs~\cite{Mignemi:2005sz,Mignemi:2009ij}, relying however on spacetime coordinates governed by non-standard Poisson brackets, whose relation with standard coordinates suitable for describing the relativistic properties of particles in a laboratory setup remains unclear.
+We here investigate time dilation for the most studied DSR scenario (reviewed briefly in the next section), which indeed upholds \eqref{GAC1}, and, in order to allow direct comparison with the results of~\cite{heuristic,fins2, fins1}, we work with spacetime coordinates that satisfy standard ({\it i.e.} trivial) Poisson brackets.
+After devoting the next Section to the introduction of the specific DSR scenario on which we base our analysis, in Section \ref{sec:finiteboosts}, we derive finite boost transformations of all phase-space variables.

-We will go beyond the standard first-order approximation typical of DSR studies, working at all orders of the deformation parameter $\ell$.
-This will allow us to establish several DSR properties that were previously unknown or only partially understood.

-In Section \ref{sec:DSRscenario}, we introduce the specific DSR scenario on which we base our analysis.
-In Section \ref{sec:finiteboosts}, we derive finite boost transformations of all phase-space variables.
 In Section \ref{sec:worldlines}, we establish properties of the worldlines that are needed for the derivation of time dilation.
 In Section \ref{sezione metrica}, we determine the DSR-relativistic spacetime metric.
 In Section \ref{sec:timedilation}, we derive the time dilation factor.
-The final Section is devoted to a summary of our results and the analysis of its phenomenological implications.
+In the closing Section \ref{sec:conclusion} we summarize our main results and discuss their phenomenological implications.